mszpro/ViewHighlighter/README.md

 - User can tap the empty area of the screen to switch to the next highlight
 - User can also use the left/right arrow to switch between highlights

-⚠️ This currently does not work in scrollable views, including `Form`, `ScrollView`, `List`.
+⚠️ V1.1.1 fixed the issue with the bounding area of the message bubble ⚠️ This currently does not work in scrollable views, including `Form`, `ScrollView`, `List`.
 I am working on this feature.

 # Example